wwachira/Galactic-Bot-Battlr/README.md

 In your project directory, create a db.json file and use this dataLinks to an external site. for your server DB.
 Run this command to get the backend started: json-server --watch db.json
+# Look of App
+BotPage is the highest component below App, and serves as the main container for all of the pieces of the page.

+BotCollection and YourBotArmy are container components, which are children of BotPage.
+BotCollection is where all the bots will be displayed, while YourBotArmy will only display the bots selected by the user.

+BotCard and BotSpecs are presentational components that will render out information about an individual bot formatted for a list view and for a full view. tyled, and it is your responsibility to get the data into them.